RehabAbotalep/RehabAbotalep.github.io/_posts/2024-09-04-setup-lamp-stack.md

 ## 12. Secure MySQL Installation

-For added security, run the MySQL secure installation script:
+For added security, run the MySQL secure installation script.
+This script prompts you to set a root password, remove anonymous users, disallow root login remotely, and more, to enhance your MySQL security.

 ```bash
 sudo mysql_secure_installation
 ```

-This script will guide you through setting a root password, removing anonymous users, disabling root logins remotely, and other security enhancements.
+*This command is used to improve the security of your MySQL installation by guiding you through several important security-related steps*

 ## 13. Configure MySQL Root User